moth-quantum/quantum-audio/README.md

 ## 🚩 Future Releases <a id="future-releases"></a>
 We're excited to keep the package updated with features and improvements as the community evolves!<br> Quantum Audio Package `v0.1.0` is a gradual upgrade from `v0.0.2` with a focus on the core architectural changes.
-In future releases, we plan to extend support to Qiskit `v1.0+`.
-We also plan to introduce other schemes from Quantum Audio Literature along with Base Scheme Classes to support a generic structure for future contributions.
+In future releases, we plan to introduce other schemes from Quantum Audio Literature along with Base Scheme Classes to support a generic structure for future research contributions.

 ## ✅ Citing <a id="citing"></a>
 If you use this code or find it useful in your research, please consider citing: [DOI]()